anadeheza/egg-timer/README.md

 Hard: 10 minutes

 ## Water Temperature
-For Boiling water, the time remains the same, for cooler water, 5 minutes where added to the total time of cooking
+For Boiling water, the time remains the same, for cooler water, 5 minutes are added to the total time of cooking

 ## Timer
 To set the timer, simply choose the point of boiling desired along with the water temperature and press "Start"